jake-chipps/friendometer/README.md

 # TODO

 ## Curriculum Enhancement
-For each lesson,
-- Copy and format content from MS Word
-- Save all resources as pdf and add to _docs/resources
-  - Use same file name as in SharePoint
-- Save lesson plan images in _docs/resources/images/
-  - File name should be PART-LESSON_DESCRIPTOR1-DESCRIPTOR2.EXTENSION (e.g. 2-2_cat-circuit.png)
-- Link the image in the .md file
-- Check all links

 - [ ] 3-1
   - [ ] Add visual arts standards
   - [ ] Create scaffold for creating symbolism in stories